worldline/kotlin-workshop-javazone2025/02-01-compose.md

 We will use [ktor client](https://ktor.io/docs/client-create-new-application.html) as our multiplatform HTTP client.
 We will use [restcountries.com](https://restcountries.com/) free and public REST API.

-Particularly, we'll call [https://restcountries.com/v3.1/all?fields=name,flag,flags,capital](https://restcountries.com/v3.1/all?fields=name,flag,flags,capital), to fetch countries with their names, flags, and capitals.
+Particularly, we'll call [pokeapi.co/api/v2/pokemon](https://pokeapi.co/api/v2/pokemon/), to fetch Pokémons with their names and detail URL.

 ### Part 1: setup ktor client